felixguendling/cista/README.md

   - Fuzzing-checked though continuous fuzzing using LLVMs LibFuzzer.
   - Comes with a serializable high-performance hash map and hash set implementation based on Google's Swiss Table technique.
   - Reduce boilerplate code: automatic derivation of hash and equality functions.
-  - Optional: built-in automatic data structure versioning through recursive type hashing.
+  - Built-in optional automatic data structure versioning through recursive type hashing.
-  - Optional: check sum to prevent deserialization of corrupt data.
+  - Optional check sum to prevent deserialization of corrupt data.
   - Compatible with Clang, GCC, and MSVC

 The underlying reflection mechanism can be used in [other ways](https://cista.rocks/#reflection), too!